melaniewalsh/AI-for-Humanists/_pages/models.md

 This family of models from Google is an open-weight version of their Gemini family.

+### Florence 2

+This is a powerful [multimodal image and text model](https://huggingface.co/microsoft/Florence-2-large/blob/main/sample_inference.ipynb).
+It has been used for OCR page segmentation and has limited ability to perform OCR itself.
+It can also be used to identify *and describe* objects in photographic and printed images.

 ### Nomic embed

 This model, from the developers of GPT4All, is a powerful tool for mapping documents to numeric vector representations.